-The following is some advice to help you make the best possible application for The MPS Foundation Research Competition for Foundation Dentists.
+The following is some advice to help you make the best possible application for the Dental Protection Research Competition for final dental/dental therapy/dental hygiene students.
 This advice is based on recommendations from the developers of the competition, the criteria and guidance set out for the Competition.